onflow/docs/docs/concepts/transactions.md

 ### Payer Signs Last[](../concepts/start-here/transaction-signing.md#payer-signs-last)

 The payer must sign the portion of the transaction that contains the payload signatures, which means that the payer must always sign last.
-This allows the payer to ensure that they are signing a valid transaction with all of the required payload signatures.
+This ensures the payer that they are signing a valid transaction with all of the required payload signatures.

 <Callout type="danger">
 Special case: if an account is both the payer and either a proposer or authorizer, it is required only to sign the envelope.